HollowMan6/02239-Data-Security/authentication/README.md

 #### Password Verification

 After the client submits their username and password, the BCrypt library on the server side is used to compare the provided password with the hash inside the PostgreSQL DB.
 To bolster security, a set of specific measures are implemented.
-The system deliberately ensures that failed authentication responses do not disclose any information, thereby preventing potential attackers from conducting user enumeration attacks.
+The system deliberately ensures that failed authentication responses do not disclose any information, thereby preventing enumeration attacks.
 Furthermore, the system effectively combats time-based attacks by ensuring that the authentication response consistently takes the same amount of time, regardless of whether the user's information is found in the database or not.
 Once the verification process is successfully completed, the server issues to the client a secure access token, which will be used for future requests.
 This access token is generated using Java's random UUID method.
 Session termination can be requested with the stop command, which will result in the removal of their access token.
-Additionally, the system incorporates a session timeout feature, prompting users to log in again after a specified time period.
+Additionally, a timeout feature compels users to log in again after a specified time period.

 #### Password Storage